 It is important to understand what self-care looks like for you when creating your self-care routine.
 For example.
 If you are someone who really enjoys a more vigorous workout routine, perhaps a run or bike ride in the morning would serve you better than a slow stretching routine.
 Even with this point, I recommend there be at least one activity of each component of self-care added to your routine.

-Before diving into creating a morning routine for success you should first determine what is important to you.
-Figure out what one thing or things do you want to do daily that could make a big difference in your life, but you can’t seem to find time for.
-Take the time to ask yourself a few questions:
+Before diving into creating a morning routine for success you should first determine what are the most important things to you and your morning.
+Figure out what you want to do daily as part of your morning routine that could make a big difference in your life, but you can’t seem to find time for.
+It’s a good idea to take the time to ask yourself a few questions:

 - What would you like to work on?